alvarolm/datastar-cleanup/README.md

 ## How It Works

-The plugin leverages Datastar's built-in MutationObserver to detect DOM changes.
-When an element with `data-on-cleanup` is removed, the expression executes automatically.
+The plugin leverages Datastar's built-in cleanup mechanism to detect when cleanup should occur.
+The expression executes automatically when:

-This works for:
-- Manual removal (`element.remove()`)
+- **Element removal**: Manual removal (`element.remove()`), parent removal, or `removeChild()`
-- Parent removal (children cleanup automatically)
-- DOM morphing/patching
+- **Attribute removal**: The `data-on-cleanup` attribute is removed from the element
+- **Attribute value change**: The expression is updated (old cleanup runs, then new one is registered)
+- **DOM morphing**: Elements are replaced during server-driven updates (unless they have persistent IDs)
+- **Server patches**: Server sends `patch-elements` with `mode=remove`

+When cleanup executes, signal updates are automatically batched for optimal performance.

 > 📖 **Want to know more?** See [CLEANUP_MECHANISM_ANALYSIS.md](./CLEANUP_MECHANISM_ANALYSIS.md) for a detailed explanation of how Datastar's cleanup mechanism works under the hood.